-BOISE – United States Attorney Wendy J. Olson announced today that Assistants United States Attorney (AUSA) George Breitsameter and Nancy Cook will lead the efforts of her Office in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 6, 2012, general elections.
-AUSAs Breitsameter and Cook have been appointed to serve as the District Election Officer (DEO) for the District of Idaho, and in that capacity are responsible for overseeing the District’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.
+BOISE – United States Attorney Wendy J. Olson announced today that Assistants United States Attorney (AUSAs) Jack Haycock, Ray Patricco and Nancy Cook will lead the efforts of her Office in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 8, 2016, general elections.
+AUSAs Haycock, Patricco and Cook have been appointed to serve as District Election Officers for the District of Idaho, and in that capacity are responsible for overseeing the District’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.

-United States Attorney Olson said, “Every citizen must be able to vote without interference or discrimination and to have that vote counted without it being stolen because of fraud.
+United States Attorney Olson said, “Every citizen must be able to vote without interference or discrimination and to have that vote counted.
 The Department of Justice will act promptly and aggressively to protect the integrity of the election process.”

 The Department of Justice has an important role in deterring election fraud and discrimination at the polls, and combating these violations whenever and wherever they occur.
 The Department’s long-standing Election Day Program furthers these goals, and also seeks to ensure public confidence in the integrity of the election process by providing local points of contact within the Department for the public to report possible election fraud and voting rights violations while the polls are open on election day.